wsibble/ifarith-compilerP5/discussion.md

 [ Question 2 ]

-For this task, you will write four new .ifa programs.
+For this task, you will write three new .ifa programs.
 Your programs must be correct, in the sense that they are valid.
 There are a set of starter programs in the test-programs directory now.
 Your job is to create three new `.ifa` programs and compile and run each of them.
 It